 Darker purple and violet Anemones contrast against pink and white blooms in a mixed planting.
 The ‘De Caen Mix’ of popular poppy-type Anemones includes multiple violet blooms with a watercolor or painted look you’ll love.
 ‘Mr. Fokker’ is a violet Anemone that is as close to a true blue as you’ll get with this flower.

-Purple is a symbol of royalty and majesty, making it a good choice for celebrating reaching the top of your career or winning the lottery.
+Purple flowers symbolize royalty and majesty, making it a good choice for celebrating reaching the top of your career or winning the lottery.
 It’s also tied to intelligence, wealth, and generosity.

 Adding a little more purple to your landscape can make it more dramatic, especially with darker shades.